Biggio hits first HR in Houston, Jays top Astros 8-4

-HOUSTON (AP) — Cavan Biggio hit his first homer at the ballpark where his dad closed out his Hall of Fame career, Marcus Semien added a three-run shot late and the Toronto Blue Jays beat the Houston Astros 8-4 Saturday night.

-Biggio, son of Astros great Craig Biggio, hit a two-run shot off Cristian Javier (3-1) with one out in the second inning to make it 2-0.
+Biggio hit a two-run shot off Cristian Javier (3-1) with one out in the second inning to make it 2-0.
 Biggio was 5 for 15 with two doubles but no homers at Minute Maid Park before Saturday.
-His father played at the park 590 times after the franchise left the Astrodome.
+His father played at the stadium 590 times after the franchise left the Astrodome.

+“This place is very special to me and my family,” Cavan Biggio said.
+“I spent a lot of time here especially in the locker room and behind the scenes.
+It was pretty special to go deep here, especially with my family in the stands.”

+Craig Biggio, who works as a special advisor to Astros general manager James Click, pumped his fist a couple of times as his son’s ball left the yard.

+“I think one that sticks out to me, has to be the 3,000-hit game,” he said.
+“Just the way he got it … it was just kind of a perfect storm for a great career milestone.”

-Semien’s homer followed another family moment.
+Marcus Semien hit a three-run homer in the ninth that followed another family moment.

-After Biggio led off the ninth with a walk, Lourdes Gurriel Jr. reached on an error by his brother, first baseman Yuli Gurriel — Lourdes placed an arm around his brother after the play.
+After Biggio led off the ninth with a walk, Lourdes Gurriel Jr. reached on an error by his brother, first baseman Yuli Gurriel — Lourdes placed an arm around Yuli after the play.

 Semien then launched Joe Smith’s two-out slider into the seats on left for his eighth homer.